c1505/job-tracker/blog_post.md

 This way I can still accomplish the goal of knowing where the job lies on my processing.
 Viewed, Applied, ect...

-## Do
-- go to job edit page after clicking save to enter in more information

-## Maybe
--create a job from posting without additional request to indeed -save a job from posting via javascript instead to avoid page refresh

-# Done
--only show unsaved jobs in job posting view
--only show unviewed jobs in job posting view